Binary Differential Imaging

 A difficulty in direct imaging searches for faint planet or brown dwarf companions close to their host stars is to sufficiently subtract the point spread function of the host star from the image without also removing flux from the faint companion.
 Reference differential imaging (RDI) uses images of similar stars to build up a model reference PSF, which does not include a faint companion, which is then subtracted from the science target to reveal the flux from the companion.
 Binary Differential Imaging (BDI) is a similar technique which uses binary stars to build up the model PSF.

 In BDI, two stars are imaged simultaneously in the same wavelength and same isoplanatic patch at high Strehl ratios.
-The reference PSF for one star is then built up using principle component analysis (PCA) from images of the other, and vice versa.
-I am working on performing BDI on datasets of 22 binary systems imaged with Mag-AO/CLIO in L-band.
-Rodigas et al. 2015 showed that BDI has the potential to perform better at close separations than ADI
+The reference PSF for one star is then built up using Karhuenen-Luove Image Processing (KLIP), which is principle component analysis (PCA) applied to images, from images of the other, and vice versa.
+Rodigas et al. 2015 showed that BDI has the potential to perform better at close separations than ADI.

 Orbit Fitting of Wide Stellar Binaries with Gaia